Polyadenylation: Alternative polyadenylation

 Many protein-coding genes have more than one polyadenylation site, so a gene can code for several mRNAs that differ in their 3′ end.
 The 3' region of a transcript contains many polyadenylation signals (PAS).
 When more proximal (closer towards 5' end) PAS sites are utilized, this shortens the length of the 3' untranslated region (3' UTR) of a transcript.
 Studies in both humans and flies have shown tissue specific APA.
 With neuronal tissues preferring distal PAS usage, leading to longer 3' UTRs and testis tissues preferring proximal PAS leading to shorter 3' UTRs.
 Studies have shown there is a correlation between a gene's conservation level and its tendency to do alternative polyadenylation, with highly conserved genes exhibiting more APA.
 Similarly, highly expressed genes follow this same pattern.
 Ribo-sequencing data (sequencing of only mRNAs inside ribosomes) has shown that mRNA isoforms with shorter 3' UTRs are more likely to be translated.

 Since alternative polyadenylation changes the length of the 3' UTR, it can also change which binding sites are available for microRNAs in the 3′ UTR.
 MicroRNAs tend to repress translation and promote degradation of the mRNAs they bind to, although there are examples of microRNAs that stabilise transcripts.
 Alternative polyadenylation can also shorten the coding region, thus making the mRNA code for a different protein, but this is much less common than just shortening the 3′ untranslated region.

 The choice of poly(A) site can be influenced by extracellular stimuli and depends on the expression of the proteins that take part in polyadenylation.
 For example, the expression of CstF-64, a subunit of cleavage stimulatory factor (CstF), increases in macrophages in response to lipopolysaccharides (a group of bacterial compounds that trigger an immune response).
 This results in the selection of weak poly(A) sites and thus shorter transcripts.
 This removes regulatory elements in the 3′ untranslated regions of mRNAs for defense-related products like lysozyme and TNF-α.
 These mRNAs then have longer half-lives and produce more of these proteins.
 RNA-binding proteins other than those in the polyadenylation machinery can also affect whether a polyadenylation site is used, as can DNA methylation near the polyadenylation signal.
 In addition, numerous other components involved in transcription, splicing or other mechanisms regulating RNA biology can affect APA.

 Tagging for degradation in eukaryotes

 For many non-coding RNAs, including tRNA, rRNA, snRNA, and snoRNA, polyadenylation is a way of marking the RNA for degradation, at least in yeast.
-This polyadenylation is done in the nucleus by the TRAMP complex, which maintains a tail that is around 4 nucleotides long to the 3′ end.
+This polyadenylation is done in the nucleus by the TRAMP complex, which maintains a tail that is around four nucleotides long on the 3′ end.
 The RNA is then degraded by the exosome.
-Poly(A) tails have also been found on human rRNA fragments, both the form of homopolymeric (A only) and heterpolymeric (mostly A) tails.
+Poly(A) tails have also been found on human rRNA fragments, both the form of homopolymeric (A only) and heteropolymeric (mostly A) tails.